Dependent Random Partitions by Shrinking Toward an Anchor: Empirical Application: Return to Education

-In this section, we illustrate various uses of our shrinkage partition distribution, demonstrate the dependent partition models from the previous section, and compare results from related partition distributions.
+In this section, we illustrate various uses of our SP distribution, demonstrate the dependent partition models from the previous section, and compare results from related partition distributions.
 Consider a regression model studying the relationship between earnings and education attainment.
 The data were obtained from IPUMS CPS \citep{ipums}.
 In March of each year, a cross-section of individuals from the 50 United States and the District of Columbia (D.C.) are surveyed regarding their employment and demographic information.
 Data with harmonized variables are available from the years 1994 to 2020.
 Applying sensible filters for our application (e.g., only including working individuals) yields 139,555 observations.
 For simplicity, sampling weights are ignored for this demonstration.

 Let $\bm{y}_{it}$ be the vector of the natural logarithm of the average hourly earnings for individuals in state $i=1, \ldots, n$ ($n=51$) in year $t=1,\ldots,T$ (with $t=1$ corresponding to the year 1994 and $T=27$).
 Let $\bm{X}_{it}$ be a matrix of covariates containing a column of ones for the intercept and the following mutually-exclusive dummy variables related to educational attainment: high school graduate, some college, or at least a bachelors degree.
 The matrix $\bm{Z}_{it}$ consists of non-education related covariates: age, age$^2$, hours worked weekly (\mbox{weeklyhrs}), weeklyhrs$^2$, and the following dummy variables: male, white, Hispanic, in a union, and married.
 We consider the regression model $\bm{y}_{it} = \bm{X}_{it} \bm{\beta}_{it} + \bm{Z}_{it} \bm{\gamma}_{t} + \bm{\epsilon}_{it}$, where the elements of $\bm{\epsilon}_{it}$ are independent and identically distributed normal with mean zero and precision $\tau_t$.
 Conditional independence is assumed across states and years.
 Note that $\bm{\gamma}_t$ and $\tau_{t}$ lack a subscript $i$ and are therefore common across all states.
+For a quick reference to the notation, we refer readers to Table \ref{tab:notation} in Appendix \ref{sec:MCMC_Algo}.